akingdom/llux-website/README.md

 Every interactive system—whether a smart-home dashboard, a CNC machine HMI, a VFX render farm monitor, or a museum art installation—follows the same pattern: Surface ↔ Transit ↔ Engine.
 Llux compiles the Surface and the Transit rules.
 You bring the Engine.

+A general aim is in part a standard language which can work easily with AI assistants, and yet-to-be-announced design tools.

 ---

 ## Current Project